IBM-Bluemix-Docs/cloud-object-storage-infrastructure/python.md

 ## Example low-level client script

 Creating a low-level client allows for considerably more detail and access to metadata.
-This is a basic script that fetches the list of buckets owned by an account, and lists objects in each bucket.
+The following basic script fetches the list of buckets that are owned by an account, and lists objects in each bucket.
 As considerably more data is returned than in the previous example, the `pprintpp` package is used to increase the readability of the raw output.

 ```python
 import boto3